 As peace officers, TAMUPD's armed police officers have the same full authority to detain and arrest as municipal police officers.
-While our security officers do not have authority to detain or make arrests, their presence and observations at various campus locations support and assist the work of the Patrol Section.
+UPD employs both commissioned and non-commissioned security officers.
+The commissioned security officers can detain and restrain according to statute but have no arrest authority.
+The non-commissioned security officers do not have authority to detain or make arrests, but their presence and observations at various campus locations support and assist the work of the Patrol Section.
 BCPD officers at RELLIS also have authority to detain and arrest.
-Evening and weekend security personnel do not have arrest authority.
+Security personnel assigned to RELLIS are non-commissioned and do not have detain or arrest authority.